A simple idea: left turns bypass the main intersection by first

 at a fraction of the cost and impacts of a grade-separated interchange.

 Watch the 10-min intro on the PFI or choose from the playlist to watch a microsimulation of PFI concept.

-Or select a video from the playlist (three bar icon in the video frame or go to GFParsons on YouTube by clicking here).
+Or select a video from the playlist (click on the menu bar icon in the video frame or go to GFParsons on YouTube by clicking here).

 Downloadable Resource Materials